Barbara's Ceremonial Background

 About this time, I realized the importance of being part of a like-minded community.
 In 1999 I was the initial driving force in establishing an Ithaca-based affiliate of the Society for Humanistic Judaism: Kol Haverim: The Finger Lakes Community for Humanistic Judaism.
 I chaired the community for four years and helped plan a variety of celebrations, including secular naming ceremonies and B’nai Mitzvahs, blending traditional ritual with humanistic interpretation.
 Soon I found myself in the delightful position of officiating at weddings for couples both in and out of the community.

-Since then - after 30+ years into my own still-happy marriage - I have officiated at close to 100 wedding ceremonies, from private and intimate, to gatherings with over 200 guests.
+Since then - after 30+ years into my own still-happy marriage - I have officiated at over 100 wedding ceremonies, from private and intimate, to gatherings with over 200 guests.
 Although I come from a Jewish background, most of the couples with whom I work do not.
 My clientele is wonderfully diverse and each ceremony is unique, yet every one reflects the values of Humanism: respect, dignity, and equality.

 I have met many non-theistic individuals, couples and families who have sought honest and creative ways to bring meaning to their lives.
 And I have met couples who struggled to find someone to marry them.
 Either they were of mixed faith, different cultures, the same gender, or not “religious."
 It is for all of these reasons that I am committed to helping people achieve their humanistic ceremonial needs, whatever they may be.

 Click here to read what others have had to say about their ceremonies.